rage/programming-23/data/part-9/1-objects-and-references.md

 Here the object which the method is called on is referred to as `self`, while the other Person object is `another`.

 Remember, calling a method differs from calling a function.
-A method is always tied to an object with the dot notation:
+A method is attached to an object with the dot notation:

 ```python
 muhammad = Person("Muhammad ibn Musa al-Khwarizmi", 780)